NCERT Solutions for Class 10 Science Chapter 11 – CBSE Free PDF Download

 11.4 Dispersion of White Light by a Glass Prism

 You must have seen and appreciated the spectacular colours in a rainbow.
 In this topic, you will get to know how a rainbow occurs by performing an activity related to the refraction of light through a prism.
 It will help you know the reason behind the dispersion of white light by a glass prism.

 11.5 Atmospheric Refraction

 The topic discusses Atmospheric Refraction and how it is related to the twinkling of stars and advanced sunrise, and delayed sunset.
 The twinkling of a star is due to the atmospheric refraction of starlight.

 11.6 Scattering of Light

 In the previous class, you have learnt about the scattering of light by colloidal particles.
 The path of a beam of light passing through a true solution is not visible.
 However, its path becomes visible through a colloidal solution where the size of the particles is relatively larger.
 The topic further discusses the Tyndall Effect – why the colour of the clear sky is blue, and the colour of the Sun at sunrise and sunset.

 NCERT Solutions for Class 10 Science Chapter 11: The Human Eye and Colourful World

 - NCERT Solutions for Class 10 explains the detailed structure of the human eye.

-- Explains the various defects that happen for human and also describes the ways to correct it.
+- Explains the various defects that happen to humans and also describes the ways to correct it.

-- Dispersion of light concept is made understandable in a simple way.
+- The dispersion of light concept is made understandable in a simple way.

 - It also explains the reason for the sky being blue, along with the colour of the sun at sunset and sunrise events.